 There are many reasons why you should consider PR consultation as a solid freelance career option.
 It pays well and is a job accomplished from the confines of your living room.
 By taking on many simultaneous projects, or moonlighting as a freelancer with a constant job you can turn your life around.
 The instances of freelancers earning more money than their corporate counterparts are no longer stories on the internet that you need to judge and frown upon suspiciously.

-Job Duties for Freelance PR Consultant
+Freelance PR Consultant Job Duties

 Freelance PR consultant usually take care of an organisation’s online presence.
 You will have to undertake many duties to conduct an organisations PR activities successfully.
 As a PR consultant though, you can be assured that you will do more than simply liaise and consult people on how to create better Public relation strategies, although it will be one of your primary job duties.
 Some of your duties as a PR consultant will include: